rphln/Swordsong/mechanics.md

 | Hunter  | No     | Small | Large | Gain Adrenaline. |
 | Fighter | No     | Tiny  | Huge  | Gain Aggression. |

+## Scores

+Power and armor scores are split into six tiers.
+When a skill or a talent modifies a character’s power or armor, it does so by raising or lowering them to another tier.

+Scores are bounded by the tiers, therefore it is impossible to lower them below the “Tiny” tier or raise them above the “Gargantuan” tier.

 | Tier       | Power | Armor |
 | ---------- | ----: | ----: |
 | Tiny       |    10 |    50 |